 Winners of the Green Card lottery are randomly selected by a computer program.
 Once an individual has been identified as a lottery winner, then he or she will be able to apply for a United States visa by way of a Form I-485 application.
 After the application process is successfully completed and the visa is granted, the winner and his or her family members will be able to live, study and work in the United States.

 A long list of documents, forms and records must be included with a Form I-485 Green Card Lottery visa application.
 These forms and information include passport-style photos of yourself, your birth certificate, and Forms G-325, I-693, I-94 and I-601.
 Copies of your passport, information about your medical and vaccination history and a wide variety of other information is also needed.

 It is vital that visa applications related to the Green Card Lottery be completely free of errors.
 If errors are identified, then the application could be disqualified.
 Because of the complexities involved with the visa application process and the risk of disqualification, individuals who win the Green Card Lottery are encouraged to gain the assistance of an immigration lawyer to help them submit their visa paperwork and ensure that no simple errors have been overlooked.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified green card lottery lawyer can address your particular legal needs, explain the law, and represent you in court.
-Take the first step now and contact a local green card lottery attorney to discuss your specific legal situation.
+Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.